One Day Like This: Cover versions

 Snow Patrol covered "One Day Like This" on Jo Whiley's "Live Lounge on Tour", and was released as a limited edition b-side of "Crack the Shutters".
 An excerpt from the song is included in "The Official BBC Children in Need Medley", a charity single performed by Peter Kay's Animated All Star Band, released on 21 November 2009.
 The excerpt segues from "Hey Jude"—a similarity pointed out by Garvey.
+In 2023, Australian singer Gretta Ray covered the song for Amazon Music.

 Sarah Brightman version

 "One Day Like This" was the second single from Sarah Brightman's eleventh studio album, Dreamchaser, released on 15 April (16 January in Japan), 2013, and produced by Mike Hedges and Sally Herbert.